linz/argo-tasks/README.md

 ### `copy`

-Copy a manifest of files between two locations, for manifest creation see [create-manifest](#create-manifest).
+Copy the files in the manifest between two locations.
+For manifest creation see [create-manifest](#create-manifest).

+Only copy files which have changed when using the `--no-clobber` (or `--force-no-clobber`) option.

+Always copy files even if they have changed when using the `--force` option.

 #### Example